alvenwong/MicroBPF/README.md

 This part of statistics is the breakdown of end-to-end delay, including latencies in TCP layer, IP layer and the latency from IP layer to dirver.

 # BCC files
-in_probe.py: trace the received packets in the kernel. <p>
+in_probe.py: trace the received packets in the kernel. <br>
-out_probe.py: trace the transmitted packets in the kernel. <p>
+out_probe.py: trace the transmitted packets in the kernel. <br>
-tcpack.py: trace flow-level metrics triggered by ACKs. <p>
+tcpack.py: trace flow-level metrics triggered by ACKs. <br>
-tcpsock: probe ReadByte and WriteByte <p>
+tcpsock: probe ReadByte and WriteByte <br>

 # Kernel Functions Probe
 Refer to [perf.md](https://github.com/alvenwong/kernel_trace/blob/master/perf.md)